renesas-rdk/rzv2h_rdk_documentation/source/0_getting_started/quick_setup_guide.rst

 .. note::

-    Before proceeding, ensure that your machine has the necessary drivers and a terminal emulator (MobaXterm, Tera Term, etc.) installed.
+    Before proceeding, ensure that your machine has the necessary drivers and a terminal emulator (MobaXterm, TeraTerm, etc.) installed.

     The serial communication between the Windows PC and **RZ/V2H RDK** requires: `FTDI Virtual COM Port (VCP) driver <https://ftdichip.com/drivers/vcp-drivers/>`_